Andrew Robertson: "I've enjoyed the responsibility this season - but not the results"

 Liverpool left-back and Scotland captain Andrew Robertson says he wants a “big finish to the season” at club level before leading his country into a first international tournament since 1998.

 Robertson - who today was announced as a leading ambassador for luxury London menswear brand Royle Eleven - say that this season has been a challenge but he is determined to end what has been a testing campaign on a high, especially in the Champions League.
-The 27-year-old skippers the Tartan Army tonight in their World Cup qualifier against Austria at Hampden Park.
+The 27-year-old skippers the Tartan Army in their World Cup qualifier against Austria at Hampden Park on Thursday.

 "Every season is a test," Robertson said.
 "Trying to win a league with the expectations at Liverpool is incredibly difficult.
 Last season and the season before were tests in different ways.
 But this one has been tough, of course it has.
 Having people fall around you - every game we were going into, we were picking up injuries.
 Hopefully, touch wood, we have kind of stopped that now.